BlenderEnvironments/1_Getting_Started/README.md

 It is time for your Mid-Section Challenge!
 Here you will get to put all the knowledge you have discovered so far to good use by creating your own scene or model using primitives

+### 12 What Are ".blend1" Files?

+**In this video (objectives)…**

+1. Look at what .blend files are
+2. How to turn them off or extend Blender's versioning
+3. Explore Blender's File Browser

+**After watching (learning outcomes)…**

+Be able to control whether or not you use blender's versioning backup or not